-Current research interests/specializations: Impact of austerity policies on OECD economies; fiscal policies related to Puerto Rico; alternative risk analysis measures for foreign investment.
+Current research interests/specializations: Fiscal austerity & OECD economic growth; other macroeconomic policies; fiscal policies in Puerto Rico; alternative risk analysis measures for foreign investment; internet & telecommunications policy.

-Justin Vélez-Hagan is an economic policy analyst and researcher at the University of Maryland-Baltimore County, as well as the founder of The National Puerto Rican Chamber of Commerce.
-Additionally, he serves as an adjunct professor of economics and is the author of the book The Common Sense behind Basic Economics (Lexington Books, Oct.
-2015).
+Justin Vélez-Hagan is an economic policy analyst and researcher at the University of Maryland-Baltimore County, founder of The National Puerto Rican Chamber of Commerce, and co-founder of INACT, a startup cybersecurity training and research facility.
+Additionally, he serves as an adjunct professor of economics and is the author of the book The Common Sense behind Basic Economics (Lexington Books, 2015).

 Previously, Vélez-Hagan worked as an international developer of assisted living facilities.
 He also founded D.C.
 Concrete Technologies, which was a frequent guest on HGTV’s Curb Appeal, NBC’s House Smarts, and was featured in several national and local magazines and newspapers.

-Vélez-Hagan is the Advisory Chair for Future Leaders in Policy (FLIP) and serves on the boards of several national organizations such as the National Military Family Association’s Technology Advisory Board, The Latino Coalition’s National Advisory Board, and the Multicultural Media, Telecom, and Internet Council‘s Telecommunications and Internet Policy Task Force.
-Recently, he was appointed to serve on Maryland’s GOMA Small Business Advisory Council.
+Vélez-Hagan serves on the boards of several national organizations such as the National Military Family Association’s Technology Advisory Board, The Latino Coalition’s National Coalition Partners’ Board, and the Multicultural Media, Telecom, and Internet Council‘s Telecommunications and Internet Policy Task Force.
+Recently, he was invited to serve on Maryland’s GOMA Small Business Advisory Council.

-Vélez-Hagan received his MBA from Arizona State University and is completing his Ph.D. at the University of Maryland-Baltimore County.
+Vélez-Hagan received a BS in Finance from the University of Louisville, an MBA from Arizona State University, and is completing his Ph.D. at the University of Maryland-Baltimore County.
 He is also a combat veteran of Operation Enduring Freedom in Afghanistan.